ghaiklor/telegram-bot-github/README.md

 _Though, it works fine as described in README._

 Telegram bot that notifies you when you get new notification on GitHub.
+It uses the GitHub endpoint `/notifications`, watches for any changes by pooling it with intervals.

+There is no filtering\sorting or something, it just pools the endpoint and if anything new happened, sends to you into Telegram.
+If you want to “filter” out some notifications, just stop watching the repository on GitHub, so GitHub will stop send notifications.

 You can add this bot to your contact list [here](http://telegram.me/GitHubNotificationsBot).